farlee2121/ResXResourceReader.NetStandard/ReadMe.md

 Gotchas
 -------

-- Versions 1.0.1 and below only work on windows.
-Thanks to genyx for contributing the cross-platform fix.
 - Bitmaps are only supported on windows or if you [separately install libgdiplus](https://www.ryadel.com/en/asp-net-core-linux-unable-to-load-dll-libgdiplus-gdiplus-dll-gdi-fix/).
 [Here](https://docs.microsoft.com/en-us/dotnet/core/compatibility/core-libraries/6.0/system-drawing-common-windows-only#reason-for-change) is Microsoft's reasoning for why this issue won't be fixed.